 This article discusses suicide.
 If your teen is in immediate danger or is going to act on suicidal thoughts, call 000 if you live in Australia.
 A number of crisis support services are also there for you – have a look at our urgent help page.

-Concerns about suicide for your child, or someone they know, can be extremely worrying for parents.
-Parents play a critical role in supporting a child that might be thinking about taking their life.
+Concerns about suicide for your teen, or someone they know, can be extremely worrying for parents.
+Parents play an important role in supporting a teen that might be thinking about taking their own life.
 Knowing some signs to look out for and how to respond early can make all the difference.
 And if you’re really worried, it’s important to know where you can go to get help.

 This can help if you:

 - want to know more about what suicide is and what the contributing factors

 - worry about your child that has previously attempted suicide or has suicidal thoughts

 - have noticed that your teenager is acting out of character or showing dramatic changes in mood.

 Young people and suicide